 We may disclose your Personal Information to government or law enforcement officials or private parties.
 The disclosure will be made in our sole discretion, as we believe it necessary or appropriate to respond to claims and legal procedures (including but not limited to subpoenas), to protect our or a third party’s property and rights, to protect the safety of the public or any person, or to prevent or stop any activity we consider to be, or to pose a risk of being, illegal, unethical, inappropriate or legally actionable.
 We also may be required to disclose an individual’s Personal Information in response to a lawful request by public authorities, including meeting national security or law enforcement requirements.

-We may share your Personal Information with our external auditors, advisors and professional service providers (e.g. lawyers, accountants, insurers etc.) for ensuring our compliance with regulatory requirements and industry standards, auditing, managing disputed etc.
+We may share your Personal Information with our external auditors, advisors and professional service providers (e.g. lawyers, accountants, insurers etc.) for ensuring our compliance with regulatory requirements and industry standards, auditing, managing disputes, etc.

-We may share your Personal Information to enforce this Privacy Policy or the Terms of Use, including investigation of potential violations thereof; to detect, prevent, or otherwise address fraud, security or technical issues; or otherwise if we believe in good faith that this will help protect the rights, property or personal safety of any of our users, or any member of the general public.
+We may share your Personal Information to enforce this Privacy Policy or the Terms of Service, including investigation of potential violations thereof; to detect, prevent, or otherwise address fraud, security or technical issues; or otherwise if we believe in good faith that this will help protect the rights, property or personal safety of any of our users, or any member of the general public.

 We may share your Personal Information with our affiliated companies.
-In addition, we may transfer or share your Personal Information in case of entering into a business transaction (including during negotiations) such as a merger, acquisition, reorganization, bankruptcy, or sale of some or all of our assets, with the parties involved in such event.
+In addition, we may transfer or share your Personal Information in case of entering into a business transaction (including during negotiations) such as a merger, acquisition, reorganization, bankruptcy, or sale of some or all of our assets, with the parties involved in any such event.
 Such disclosure shall be subject to the terms of this Privacy Policy.

 For avoidance of doubt, we may share anonymized or de-identified information with any other third party, at our sole discretion.